PierreBeaucoral/PierreBeaucoral.github.io/content/project/CRS ML/index.md

 # Setup Explanation

-This unsupervised machine learning clustering has been created using BERTopic ([BERTopic](https://maartengr.github.io/BERTopic/index.html)), and has been inspired by the works of Toetzke et al. (2022): [GitHub](https://github.com/MalteToetzke/Monitoring-Global-Development-Aid-With-Machine-Learning).
-Code is available at the following link.
+This unsupervised machine learning clustering has been created using BERTopic ([BERTopic](https://maartengr.github.io/BERTopic/index.html)), and has been inspired by the works of Toetzke et al. (2022): [Code is available at the following link.](https://github.com/MalteToetzke/Monitoring-Global-Development-Aid-With-Machine-Learning)

 ## Dataset used